michurin/cnbot/README.md

 ## TODO

+- Introduce control line like `%!NOMESSAGE` instead awkward magic dot
+- Control like to force start of message.
+It could be `%!---` or `%!ENDOFCONTROLS`
 - Enrich `answerCallbackQuery` API call.
 Add corresponding types of control line
 - Add alive server information to environment
 - Improve report (`-i` option)